rottytooth/FatFingerJS/README.md

-# JavaScirpt
+# FatFinger

-**Write JS with your fists!**

-Write JS in any old sloppy way and **JavaScirpt** (*JA'va-SERP't*: named for the most common misspelling of JavaScript), will guess -- sometimes well, sometimes very poorly -- what it is you're trying to do.
-Why bother writing clean, well-formatted JS when you can do this?
+**FatFinger** is a JavaScript library expanding JS to allow typos and misspellings as valid code.
+Why bother with clean, well-formatted JS when you can write this and FatFinger will guess at your intentions?

 ~~~
-    <script type="text/javascript" src="javascirpt.js"></script>
+    <script type="text/javascript" src="FatFingerJS.js"></script>
     <script type="text/javoscript"><!-- any misspelling of javascript works here -->
         // here is my inline javascirrrrpt!
         vart x = "herrrllo werld"